 The rashes could be from friction or from a yeast infection.
 First, get the area clean and dry (if you can’t reach it, use the cool setting on a hair dryer.)
 Then, get into your medicine chest for help to keep the area dry – a spray antifungal sold for athlete’s foot or jock itch.

 You can further dry up the area by using talc.
 Avoid cornstarch-based talc since the redness may be caused by a yeast infection that often grows in warm moist areas like tummy folds.
 Cornstarch just tends to feed the little yeasties.

-Under bra wetness can be minimized with cotton bras, a cotton bra liner or with cotton socks tucked under the bra band.
+Under bra wetness can be minimized with cotton bras, a cotton bra liner or with cotton socks tucked under the breast and bra band.